Can CBD Help With Panic Attacks

 Intra-dorsal periaqueductal gray administration of cannabidiol blocks panic-like response by activating 5-HT1A receptors.

 More importantly...did you see the 5-HT1A at the end there?

 Hmmm….the plot thickens!

 That's serotonin….the main lever of SSRI's, a common medication used for anxiety and panic attacks.

 CBD has been shown to support serotonin signaling.

-It doesn't just jack up levels of serotonin like the SSRI's (which can cause a laundry list of of issues….see CBD versus SSRI's here).
+It doesn't just jack up levels of serotonin-like the SSRI's (which can cause a laundry list of issues….see CBD versus SSRI's here).